Thursday, 1 January 2026

 One lasting legacy of the dam was the protection of its catchment as a water reserve.
 Over time, this protected area was expanded, eventually becoming the natural landscape now preserved within Lake Parramatta Reserve.

 The reserve is best explored on foot.
 Four walking tracks combine to form the 4.2 km Lake Circuit: the Heritage Path, Reservoir Track, Upper Lake Track and Arrunga Bardo Walk.
-Together, they cater for a wide range of abilities and are also dog friendly.
+Together, they cater to a wide range of abilities and are also dog-friendly.

 The circuit begins on the Heritage Path, which starts beside the café near the main car park.
 This short 300-metre stroll follows a paved path along the southern shoreline, passing the swimming area and boat hire facilities before reaching the Dam Wall Lookout.
 From here, there are clear views across the lake and down onto the historic dam wall.
 This section is suitable for assisted wheelchairs.